 You will be formatively assessed through a range of written tasks, presentations, developmental professional discussions, developmental observations of your skills and practice in school, reflective practice and professional and personal development plans.

-If you undertake a Supporting Teaching and Learning qualification as part of your apprenticeship, you will be assessed through this range of methods.
-Your Functional Skills qualifications will be assessed through examinations.
+If you undertake a Supporting Teaching and Learning qualification as part of your apprenticeship, you will also be assessed through this range of methods.
+Your Functional Skills qualifications, if needed, will be assessed through examinations.

 You will attend a weekly learning session on a Monday afternoon and other learning time is organised on a flexible basis to accommodate your employer’s needs and your own needs.
-You will normally be required to attend College to achieve the Functional Skills qualifications.
+You will normally be required to attend College to achieve the Functional Skills qualifications if you do not already hold GCSE Maths and English at grade 4 or above.

-In order to evidence the Apprenticeship Standard and become an outstanding Teaching Assistant you must achieve the End Point Assessment (conducted by an external End Point Assessment Centre).
-The End Point Assessment involves:
+In order to evidence the Apprenticeship Standards and become an outstanding Teaching Assistant, you must achieve the End-point Assessment for the Apprenticeship Standards (conducted by an external End-point Assessment Centre).
+This involves: